logos-co/roadmap/content/dst/waku/waku-scaling.md

-while their focus is on individual low level or individual parts of Waku and other software within the IFT ecosystem, ours will be on the real world behaviour of Waku as a whole system - at different scales and with different configurations, mesh structure and shape - and how that maps to our theoretical work.
+while their focus is on individual low level or individual parts of Waku and other software within the IFT ecosystem, ours will be on the realistic behaviour of Waku as a whole system - at different scales and with different configurations, mesh structure and shape - and how that maps to our theoretical work.